magneticio/vamp.io/content/documentation/tutorials/deploy-and-canary-release-wordpress.md

 aliases:
     - /documentation/tutorials/deploy-wordpress-and-mysql/
 ---
 Ths tutorial will demonstrate how Vamp builds deployments from artifacts and works with gateways.
-We'll do this by deploying Wordpress together with mySQL using official images from the Docker hub and setting up a gateway to run a canary release.
+We'll do this by deploying Wordpress together with mySQL using official /images from the Docker hub and setting up a gateway to run a canary release.
 We are going to use the Vamp UI, but you could just as easily perform all the described actions using the Vamp API.

 {{< note title="Tested with Vamp v0.9.3" >}}
 This tutorial has been tested on [Vamp hello world v0.9.3](documentation/installation/v0.9.3/hello-world) running with Docker toolbox.